ajberkley/cl-binary-store/README.md

 ## Focus
 - Speed and compact output
 - Data/objects that have multiple and circular references within them
-  - List circularity and general circular references between objects
+  - Circular references between objects
   - Preservation of equality amongst the serialized objects (objects are eq de-duplicated and referred to by references in the output)
+  - Circular lists and lists with shared structure
-- Do the right thing out of the box for structure-objects and standard-objects, but be extensible when you want to do more
+- Do the right thing out of the box for structure-objects and standard-objects, but be extensible for those who want to do more
 - Versioned output
-- Ability to change the coding mechanism straight-forwardly
+- Ability to change the coding mechanism straight-forwardly, but also have room in the basic codespace for user tags
 - Should work out of the box without any effort with an easy programmer / user interface
 - Stable API and no breaking changes (this is a standard Common Lisp goal)